So just what is lavender oil good for? You may be surprised just how many health benefits it has…

 Most of us will admit to a favorite natural remedy that we use as a cure-all for any number of health and beauty problems.
 Usually, it has been passed down through the generations before us, having originated hundreds of years ago - long before we were born.

 Lavender essential oil is one of those time-tested home remedies.
-Its health benefits read like a shopping list - it’s a sedative, anti-anxiety, anti-inflammatory, antimicrobial, antioxidant, antibacterial, anesthetic, immune boosting and antiviral, amongst others.
+Its health benefits read like a shopping list - it’s used as a sedative, anti-anxiety, anti-inflammatory, antimicrobial, antioxidant, antibacterial, anesthetic, immune boosting and antiviral, amongst others.

 But here’s the interesting bit.
-The many benefits and uses of lavender essential oil are not just part of any old wives’ tale passed on by your mother - they are actually supported by thousands of published studies and hundreds of clinical trials.
+Lavender oil's many uses and health benefits are not just part of any old wives’ tale passed on by your mother - they are actually supported by thousands of published studies and hundreds of clinical trials.

-And the ways you can use lavender oil are so wide-ranging, it’s no wonder that it is one of the most popular, versatile, effective – and the best – essential oils out there…
+And the ways you can use lavender oil are so wide-ranging, it’s no wonder that it is one of the most popular, versatile, effective – and the best – essential oil there…

 The most well-known benefit of lavender essential oil is its calming and soothing effect on the central nervous system, so is widely used to help improve the quality of sleep and relieve emotional stress, anxiety, depression and insomnia.

 Free radicals like toxins, pollution and chemicals, are perhaps one of the most widespread and dangerous health risks in our modern society.
 While your body produces antioxidants to neutralize this threat, the free radical burden can become too high for it to cope, and so it often becomes necessary to use supplements to help the process along.

 As a natural antioxidant, lavender essential oil helps to prevent or reverse disease-causing oxidative stress by detoxifying the body.
-It also slows aging by revitalising and nourishing the skin and promotes hair and scalp health.
+It also slows aging by revitalizing and nourishing the skin and promotes hair and scalp health.

 Lavender essential oil’s powerful anti-inflammatory and analgesic properties make it a proven pain-reliever especially when it comes to easing joint and muscular pain, alleviating headaches and menstrual cramps.
 It's also used to soothe and calm itchy skin, eczema, allergies, sunburn and bug bites.